spiral/docs/framework/bootloaders.md

 }
 ```

-Every bootloader must be activated in your application kernel.
+Every Bootloader must be activated in your application kernel.
 Add the class reference into `LOAD` or `APP` lists of your `App\App` class:

 ```php
 class App extends Kernel